 - New complaints arrangements.
 Read Catholic Healthcare’s updated policy here

-- A new Support at Home program for those accessing government funded home care services
+- The new Support at Home program for those accessing government-funded home care services

-- The ability for older persons to nominate to Government one or more persons to support them.
+- The ability for older persons to nominate one or more people to support them in their interactions with Government.

 2. Support at Home program

-Support at Home will replace the Home Care Packages (HCP) program and Short-Term Restorative Care (STRC) Programme from 1 November 2025.
+Support at Home replaced the Home Care Packages (HCP) program and Short-Term Restorative Care (STRC) Programme on 1 November 2025.
 The Commonwealth Home Support Program (CHSP) will become part of Support at Home no earlier than 1 July 2027.

 The Support at Home program is designed to help more than 1.4 million older Australians stay independent at home for longer.